apache/ignite-3/modules/metastorage/README.md

 ### Using common pool

-The component uses common ForkJoinPool on start (in fact, it is not necessary, because all components starts asynchronously in the same
+The component uses common ForkJoinPool on start (in fact, it is not necessary, because all components start asynchronously in the same
 ForkJoinPool).
-The using of the common pool is dangerous, because the pool can be busy by another threads that hosted on the same JVM
+The using of the common pool is dangerous, because the pool can be occupied by another threads that hosted on the same JVM
 (TODO: IGNITE-18505 Avoid using common pool on start components).